blackchena/iOS_Resource/README.md

 * [RevealingSplashView](https://github.com/PiXeL16/RevealingSplashView)
 * [PeekPop](https://github.com/marmelroy/PeekPop)
 * [Ramotion/folding-cell: :octocat: 📃 FoldingCell is an expanding content cell with animation made by @Ramotion](https://github.com/Ramotion/folding-cell)
-* [Koloda](https://github.com/Yalantis/Koloda)KolodaView is a class designed to simplify the implementation of Tinder like cards on iOS
 * [StarWars](https://github.com/Yalantis/StarWars.iOS)This component implements transition animation to crumble view-controller into tiny pieces
 * [印象笔记动画](https://github.com/imwangxuesen/EvernoteAnimation)
 * [lkzhao/Hero](https://github.com/lkzhao/Hero)Supercharged transition engine for iOS.
 Build your custom view transitions with few lines of code or even no code at all.
 Inspired by Polymer's neon-animated-pages and Keynote's Magic Move.